yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-24-pseudo-inverse.md

 Intuitively, choosing $x_1=5$ seems closer to a solution than choosing $x_1 = 10^{10^{100}}$, since 5 is fairly close to both 4 and 6 (constraints of lines 2 and 3 in Equation (4)), whereas $10^{10^{100}}$ is not by any reasonable measure.
 So, how could we formulate this idea in a more mathematical way?

 Perhaps we could "loosen" our constraints a bit: instead of requiring that $\mathbf{x}$ must exactly satisfy each equality, we could merely ask that it is kind of close to satisfying each constraint.
-This would be analoguous to rewriting our system from Equation (4) as:
+This would be analogous to rewriting our system from Equation (4) as:

 $$
 \begin{equation}